ravindasenarath/aws-saa/README.md

 ### Internet Gateway (IGW)
   - Allow resources in VPC to connect to Internet
-  - IGW need a route table updated also
+  - IGW also need a route table updated

 ### Bastion Host
   - To SSH into private EC2 instances
-  - Bastion is in a public usbnet in same VPC
+  - Bastion is in a public subnet in same VPC
-  - Bastion host security group must allow inbout from internet on port 22 from restricted CIDR(company CIDR)
+  - Bastion host security group must allow inbound traffic from Internet on port 22 from restricted CIDR(company CIDR)
-  - Security group of EC2 should allow traffic private IP of Bastion host
+  - Security group of EC2 should allow traffic from private IP of Bastion host

 ### NAT Instances
   - Network Address Translations
-  - Ec2 in private subnets to connect to internet
+  - EC2 in private subnets to connect to Internet
   - Must disable source/destination check
   - Must have a Elastic IP attached
   - Preconfigured Amazon Linux AMI agailable